 Despite the prominence of photography in his early career, Ruscha stopped using the medium after the publication of his last photobook, Hard Light, in 1978.
-He never considered photography as the end product but, instead, used it ‘a process tool’ for creating his artist books, or as source material for his paintings.
+He never considered photography as the end product but, instead, used it as ‘a process tool’ for creating his artist books, or as source material for his paintings.
 Ruscha also never combined his photography with his painting, despite mixed media being popular with contemporaries such as Robert Rauschenberg and Richard Hamilton.

 Ruscha’s subject matter has evolved in parallel with changes in Los Angeles’ culture, slang and architecture.
 In his early career he frequently drew and painted the Hollywood sign, the symbol of Hollywood glamour and the fantasy of the Los Angeles film industry.